himanshuojha2000/100Projects/README.md

 An interactive **video trailer popup** that plays a video when a button is clicked and allows users to close it with a smooth transition effect.
 The background dims when the video is active for a better viewing experience.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+🔹 P21 - Random Emoji Generator 🎭✨

+A fun and interactive tool that displays a random emoji on each button click.
+Great for mood-based interactions, emoji-based games, or just for fun!
+🛠 Tech Used: HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use